Parvin16/sd_training/readme.md

 ![note4](https://user-images.githubusercontent.com/118954022/212535323-092ed139-f3be-4fb9-a231-587636c1b34d.jpg)

-RISC-V is an ISA based on reduced instruction set computer (RISC) principles.
-An Instruction Set Architecture (ISA) is part of the abstract model of a computer that defines how the CPU is controlled by the software.
+**RISC-V** is an ISA based on reduced instruction set computer (RISC) principles.
+An **Instruction Set Architecture (ISA)** is part of the abstract model of a computer that defines how the CPU is controlled by the software.

+RISC-V architecture to layout.
+C codes will be compiled in RIS-V assembly language program.
+The assembly language will be converted to machine language, which is binary language that is understood by the computer or hardwares.
+The converted binary language will be sketched in a layout by the computer program and we will get the required output.
+However, there is another interface that should be presented between architecture and layout of RISC-V which is **Hardware Description Language (HDL)** where it used in RTL implementing the specifications of RISC-V.

 ### Software to Hardware Applications

 ## SoC Design and OpenLANE